CSU Policies and Regulations

 Determination of Residency for Tuition Purposes

 University requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
 These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay university fees on an in-state or out-of-state basis.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
 These laws governing residency for tuition purposes at the California State University are California Education Code sections 68000-68085, 68120-68133, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900- 41916.
-Residency material can be viewed by accessing the California State University Office of General Counsel website.
+Residency material can be viewed by accessing the California State University website.

 Each CSU Admissions Office is responsible for determining the residency status of that university's new and returning students based, as applicable, on the student's Application for Admission, Residency Questionnaire, and, as necessary, other information the student furnishes.
 A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.